abhin5821/Precipitation-Prediction-for-Construction-Businesses/README.md

-# Monsoon prediction for construction planning
+# Monsoon forecasting for construction planning

 This Project is developed as part of the 8-hour National Level Hackathon [VertechX-12.0](https://vertechx.mvjce.edu.in) by, MVJ College of Engineering.